-Investors have been trading in the agriculture space for many many years and prior to the industrial revolution, agricultural futures is where commodity trading first got its start, as these contracts allowed farmers to offset any losses in crop yields.
-Nowadays there are tons of options for investors to, quite literally, invest in the future, as the world seeks to feed a growing population on less and less land.
+Investors have been trading in the agriculture space for many years, even prior to the Industrial Revolution — agriculture futures is where commodities trading got its start, providing contracts that allowed farmers to offset losses in crop yields.

 Today, the agriculture sector is global in scale, and is a compelling market for many investors, particularly those concerned about food security.
 However, the space has many moving parts and stakeholders, and there are numerous options for traders looking to invest.